captionpoint/captionpoint-plays/FUN-HOME.md

 ---

 ## SMALL ALISON:
-Oh, I know!
+Ooh, I know!
 Daddy, you saw the Leaning Tower of Pisa one time, right?

 ---

 ## BRUCE:
 I did.

 What’s that?

 ---